emera86/SASmanual-MkDocs/SASmanual/docs/missing_data.md

 * **Missing completely at random (MCAR)**:  neither the variables in the dataset nor the unobserved value of the variable itself predict whether a value will be missing
 * **Missing at random (MAR)**: other variables (but not the variable itself) in the dataset can be used to predict missingness on a given variable
 * **Missing not at random (MNAR)**: value of the unobserved variable itself predicts missingness

-Imputed values are **not** equivalent to observed values and serve only to help estimate the covariances between variables needed for inference.

 ### Main imputation techniques